Honor Flight to War Memorials Scheduled

 Post by Kansas City Teacher

-[Following is an official OnlineBookClub.org review of “Vietnam War Recall”
+[Following is an official OnlineBookClub.org review of “Vietnam War Recall

 Like many other young men of the time, author Michael Contos found himself in the military, headed to a turbulent region of the world to protect democracy.
 After completing Officer Candidate School, Michael was deployed to Vietnam to lead a platoon of infantrymen on missions while evading the formidable Viet Cong forces.
-Here, he describes the worst day of his life that led to post-traumatic stress disorder (PTSD), a debilitating condition that would threaten to consume his life and linger for decades; a day so jarring that he would not talk about, even with his family.
+Here, he describes the worst day of his life that led to post-traumatic stress disorder (PTSD), a debilitating condition that would threaten to consume his life and linger for decades; a day so jarring that he would not talk about it, even with his family.

-Upon returning home, his experiences in combat haunt him, so he seeks the help of spiritual leaders to help relieve the symptoms of PTSD.
-The story is told in the first person through flashbacks, introspect, and excerpts from the author’s blog.
+Upon returning home, his experiences in combat haunt him, so he seeks the help of spiritual leaders to relieve the symptoms of PTSD.
+The story is told in the first person through flashbacks, introspection, and excerpts from the author’s blog.
 Through the narration, readers get a glimpse into the personal turmoil that many of our veterans face after combat.

-The best part of this book is the intimate and emotional description of PTSD; a young leader, not afforded time to grieve or debrief from his experiences, lives with the nightmares, flashbacks, and anxiety that seem to permeate every facet of his life.
-These intense feelings are captured clearly by the author.
 I also love the way the daily humdrum of military life is portrayed, and the descriptions sure bring back memories for this veteran.
-The cadences, the euphoric feeling when you realize your parachute is perfect, and the anticipation of the return to the United States (DEROS) is very real indeed!
+The cadences, the euphoric feeling when you realize your parachute is perfect, and the anticipation of the return to the United States (DEROS) are very real indeed!
 A little humor, typical of military camaraderie, is also peppered into the pages of the story; I had to chuckle when I read about some familiar but important advice: never crap alone in the field!

 Although the messages are powerful, the book does seem a bit repetitive at times.
-Other than this, there is nothing negative to say about the story, its purpose and voice are truly a gift to an audience who does not truly understand the realities of war and its crippling effects on our young servicemen, not only the ones who gave their lives but also those who returned bearing unseen scars.
-I happily give Vietnam Recall: The Best and Worst Days of My Life 4 out of 4 stars for these reasons.
-The book appears professionally edited and is divided into chapters of appropriate length.
+Other than this, there is nothing negative to say about the story; its purpose and voice are truly a gift to an audience who does not truly understand the realities of war and its crippling effects on our young servicemen, not only the ones who gave their lives but also those who returned bearing unseen scars.

 I particularly recommend this book to readers who love historical accounts of war and those who seek insight from a primary source about mental illness.
 Those with family members in the military will appreciate the insightful glimpse into the psyche of those who have chosen to defend our way of life.
 There is some moderate profanity, along with explicit descriptions of trauma and wartime peril; those sensitive to these topics may not want to read the book.
-For all others, the book is a penetrating account of one man’s journey towards healing and peace.
-All who read this story will undoubtedly be moved by the author’s gipping words as he relives the most difficult moments of his life.
-He speaks for the countless others, who remain silent.

 Vietnam War Recall